astralfrontier/astralfrontier.org-OLD/content/pages/rpg/inthyname/manors.md

 "Yes?
 What is it?"
 Thanda blinked at the text on the page.
 The data seemed in good order.
 It must have been something minor.

 "I sabotaged the cairnstones."
 He said it almost casually.
 And Thanda immediately knew something was wrong.
-Not only was an act of rankest betrayal, something she'd been unable to foresee from spending the half-day in his presence, but she wasn't physically as shocked.
+Not only was it an act of rankest betrayal, something she'd been unable to foresee from spending the half-day in his presence, but she wasn't physically as shocked.
 The feeling of sleepiness - the spiciness of the meal - drugs!

 She tried to stand, and her hand groped for the daggers she kept on her person.
 "Those won't help you," Davian remarked.
 The sound of booted feet in the hall confirmed his words.
-The door burst open and men poured in as Thanda wavered to her feet.
+The door burst open and armed figures poured in as Thanda wavered to her feet.
 None of these men or women were familiar.
 Mercenaries, then.
+How long had he been planning this?

 "So like... your grandfather," Thanda gasped.
 She had to buy time while she felt for whatever might be left.
 Could she get him talking, or would he be as cold as the old man had been?